digidem/react-mapfilter/README.md

 When developing, please try to be environment agnostic, perhaps by using some generic interface that can work via an environment-specific adapter.

-Run `gulp build` to build all targets into `dist/`

 1. Web App
 - intended to be accessed via the browser
 - navigable via a URL schema (not implemented)

+`npm run build:web`

 The web app is also used for development.

-You can publish the latest version of the web app with `gulp deploy`.
+You can publish the latest version of the web app with `npm run deploy`.
 It will publish to `origin#gh-pages`.

 2. Chrome App (not currently functional)
 - installable on chromebooks
 - access to usb devices (not implemented)

+`npm run build:web && npm run build:chrome`

 The chrome app is a very locked down environment.
 This means we need to be very explicit about communicating with the outside world